vultkayn/programming-poll/server/README.md

 All following URI are to be prefixed by `/api` to be accessed from the client.
 Any request from the end-user to an URI prefixed by `/api` is to be handled by the server, while any other are to be processed by the client.

+*Authentification is no longer ensured by JWT but by a session*

 ## `/users`